 - The BIOS setup screens shown in this section are for reference purposes only, and may not exactly match what you see on your screen. - If the system becomes unstable after changing any BIOS setting, load the default settings to ensure system compatibility and stability.
 Select the Load Setup Defaults item under the Exit menu.
 See section 3.10 Exit Menu for details. - If the system fails to boot after changing any BIOS setting, try to clear the CMOS and reset the motherboard to the default value.
-See section 2.6 Jumpers for details.
+See section 2.8.1 Rear panel connectors for information on how to erase the RTC RAM.